fmhy/edit/.github/CONTRIBUTING.md

 2. When you're done, click "Commit Changes..." then "Propose changes".
 Optionally add a commit description.

 3. You should now see a comparison page showing all your edits.
 Click "Create pull request", fill in the box describing your changes and provide details if needed, then hit submit.

+### GitHub Codespaces

+To use [GitHub Codespaces](https://github.com/features/codespaces), follow these steps:

+1. Fork the repository by clicking the "Fork" button in the top right corner.

+2. Now, click on the "Code" button on the top right corner of the page and select "Codespaces" from the dropdown menu.

+3. Make your changes.

+4. To close the workspace, click the "Code" button in the top right corner, then click "Stop Codespace" and hit enter.

 ### Local Instance